On the distribution of Satake parameters for Siegel modular forms: Discrete series matrix coefficients for

 \end{proposition}

 \begin{proof} The matrix coefficient $f_\k^+$ is bi-$K$-invariant, so it is convenient to use the Cartan decomposition $G=KA^+K$, where

-We may view $\Delta^+$ as the set of positive roots relative to the action of the diagonal subgroup on $\lie$.
-By Corollary \ref{f+abs} and a standard integration formula (\cite[Lemma 4.2]{vdB}), when $dg$ is suitably normalized we have
+We may view $\Delta^+$ as the set of positive roots relative to the action of the diagonal subgroup on $\lie$, and $A^+=\exp(\mathfrak{a}^+)$, where $\mathfrak{a}^+$ is the positive Weyl chamber.
+By a standard integration formula (\cite[Lemma 4.2]{vdB}), when $dg$ is suitably normalized we have